Why Does IP Exclusion Matter? A Look Into Honest Analytics

 So you’re ready to exclude your internal IP addresses from your web traffic?
 Great!
 Because it’s a relatively easy task that can have a measurable impact on data quality and accuracy.

 First, Google “What’s My IP” to find your public IP address.
 There are four primary types of IP addresses, public, private, static, and dynamic.
-You will have to ask all remote employees or employees in other offices to do the same in order to exclude all relevant internal traffic from your analytics.
+You will have to ask all remote employees or employees in other offices to do the same to exclude all relevant internal traffic from your analytics.

-How to Exclude IP Addresses in Google Analytics:
+Exclude IP Addresses in GA4:

 How to Exclude IP Addresses in HubSpot: